bastienlc/CPOP/README.md

 The main code is available in the `src` folder.
 It contains an implementation of the CPOP algorithm in Python.
 The notebook `experiments.ipynb` contains the experiments we ran to test the algorithm.

-## TO DO

-- [x] Implement the CPOP algorithm in Python
-- [x] Implement the pruning steps
-- [x] Debug and optimize the algorithm
-- [ ] Update the tests
-- [ ] Add tests for the core functions (coefficients computation and pruning)
-- [ ] Optimize memory usage when storing current segmentations

 ## Contributors

 [@bastienlc](https://github.com/bastienlc),